JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 26.11.2022
 I decided that probably the best thing for my support vector machine would be to use the "one versus all" classifying approach.
 I created the General linear model notebook and loaded the data for sub-01/ses-imagery01/run01-run-05.
 I inspected the confounds.tsv file and started to create the structure for running the first level model.

+## 28.11.2022
+For subject one, ses and run one the first level model was created.
+I created the respective design matrix.
+Also, I updated the exploration notebook with an updated plot for categories over time.